Conreality/conreality-devbox/README.rst

    $ make && make install

-   $ make bash                  # Runs a Bash shell in the terminal
+   $ make shell                 # Runs a Bash shell in the terminal

    $ make ssh                   # Runs an SSH server on 127.0.0.1:22